-- Failure to settle the accreditation/re-accreditation invoice within 90 days - Failure to be re-accredited within three months of the expiry date of the existing accreditation (unless agreed with the NI) - Bankruptcy/receivership or liquidation of the accredited training provider or their parent organisation - Failure to notify the NI of significant changes to the management, training delivery or instructors - Failure to attend a Regional Training Providers (RTP) meeting, where available, within a three-year period. - Misrepresentation, misuse, abuse or misdemeanour relating to the accreditation by the accredited training provider - Failure to comply with the NI's policies for accreditation and certification - Failure to submit an annual report

-- Engaging in any illegal activity - End of partnership or joint-venture between two accredited organisations - Outstanding invoices in relation to logbooks/books for over 90 days. - Failure to settle annual DPTEG fees within 90 days.
+- Failure to settle the accreditation/re-accreditation invoice within 90 days. - Failure to be re-accredited within three months of the expiry date of the existing accreditation (unless agreed with The NI). - Bankruptcy/receivership or liquidation of the accredited training provider or its parent organisation. - Failure to notify The NI of significant changes to the management, training delivery or instructors. - Misrepresentation, misuse, abuse or misdemeanour relating to the accreditation by the accredited training provider. - Failure to comply with The NI's policies for accreditation and certification. - Failure to submit an annual report. - Engaging in any illegal activity. - End of partnership or joint-venture between two accredited organisations. - Outstanding invoices in relation to logbooks/books for over 90 days. - Failure to settle annual DPTEG fees within 90 days. - Inappropriate behaviour toward The Nautical Institute or its staff.